10Dhiman/Stocker/README.md

 At first Download the files into your Computer
 Then Go to the Stock folder
-Press on It it and write CMD on the address bar to use the Terminal Then in Terminal Write this following Command cd Stock (press Enter) python app.py(press Enter)
+Press on it and write CMD on the address bar to use the Terminal Then in Terminal Write this following Command cd Stock (press Enter) python app.py(press Enter)